Iowa flood of 2008: Palo

 The small town of Palo, just upstream from Cedar Rapids, and home of Iowa's only nuclear power plant, underwent a mandatory evacuation.
-The nuclear plant was not harmed, but did lose land-based telephone service, as the land lines were routed through Palo.
+The nuclear plant sustained no damage but did lose land-based telephone service, as the affected land lines were routed through Palo.

 On Wednesday, June 11, the city completely evacuated all of its 980 citizens.
 All road access was later cut off, and the city went completely underwater.
-Around 90% of the structures in the community had damage from water.
-People were supposed to return to their homes on June 15, but were delayed by hazards such as contamination due to the flood and floating propane tanks.
+Around 90% of the structures in the community had water damage.
+People were to return on June 15 but were delayed by hazards such as contamination due to the flood and floating propane tanks.
 By Tuesday, June 17, it was reported that residents had for the most part returned home to deal with damage.
-Some buildings were more damaged than others; some had only a flooded basement to deal with, but for others, the water reached up to the first floor level.
+Some buildings were more damaged than others; ranging from flooded basements to first floor water levels.

-About a month after the flood mayor Terry Sanders resigned and Jeff Beauregard was appointed as the interim mayor.
-Beauregard has been recognized for his flood recovery efforts, winning the 2008 Iowa League of Cities Rhonda Wood Johnson award, amongst others.
+About a month after the flood, mayor Terry Sanders resigned.
+Jeff Beauregard was appointed as the interim mayor.
+Beauregard was recognized for his flood recovery efforts and was awarded the 2008 Iowa League of Cities Rhonda Wood Johnson award, amongst others.
 The community has been recognized as a model for flood recovery efforts.
 Due to expedited recovery efforts and processes such as temporary occupancy permits, as of January 1, a majority of Palo residents were back into their homes.
 The city passed a one cent sales tax in March 2009 with an 82% approval to deal with the community's recovery.